The Murder of History: Description

 First of all the author has quoted a long list of blunders that are printed in textbooks that are enforced as part of the national curriculum by the government of Pakistan.
 According to the writer, the textbooks are full of factual errors.
 In fact, they are just a collection of misquotations, misinterpretations, self-serving and self-supporting statements, one-sided viewpoints, slanted opinions, half-truths and blatant lies.

 For example, the textbooks claim that the famous Lahore Resolution or Pakistan Resolution was passed on March 23, 1940 and on the basis of this, March 23 is called the Pakistan Day and is celebrated as a national holiday.
 The author proves that the resolution that was passed on March 24.
 Similarly, he says that Pakistan came into being on August 15, 1947, not on August 14, 1947.
 Furthermore, the author corrects the misinterpreted Allahabad Address of Iqbal.
 Various textbooks claim that in his address Iqbal demanded a 'separate independent Muslim state', on basis of this argument Iqbal is portrayed as the first person to demand a separate Muslim state in the Indian Subcontinent.
 The author proves that Iqbal didn't demanded an 'independent state' but merely demanded to unite the Muslim-majority areas of the Subcontinent.

-The author also corrects the textbooks' claim that the Mutiny of 1857 was a War Of Independence headed by Muslims.
-In doing so, he states that the events of 1857 cannot be regarded as a war of independence, or a collective effort by Indian people against the Imperialism of Britain.
+The author also argues against the textbooks' claim that the Mutiny of 1857 was a War Of Independence headed by Muslims.
+He states that the events of 1857 cannot be regarded as a war of independence, or a collective effort by Indian people against the Imperialism of Britain.
 Nor it was headed by Muslims.

 He also claimed that he was real author of Ishtiaq Hussain Qureshi's book The Struggle for Pakistan.
 Mr. Qureshi indirectly accepted this fact in his preface to the book, he once said in the 1990s.
 "However, if were to write this book today, I would write differently."